SkillfulElectro/ffmpeg6.0-doc/README.md

 online ppm viewer :
 https://jumpshare.com/viewer/ppm

-I still suggest you to read this which is for older versions for understanding more about audio and videos for older versions : https://github.com/leandromoreira/ffmpeg-libav-tutorial#learn-ffmpeg-libav-the-hard-way
+I still suggest you to read this which is for older versions for understanding more about audio and videos: https://github.com/leandromoreira/ffmpeg-libav-tutorial#learn-ffmpeg-libav-the-hard-way

 Good to read :